kelasol/complete-intro-to-react-v5/myNotes/05-Hooks.md

 **So you want to make sure that these functions are not doing anything extraneous**, right?
 They shouldn't be updating any function.
 They shouldn't have any like side effects or anything like that.
 You want to keep them pretty narrow to the focus of rendering something, okay?
 So this is a hook, that's what the react terminology is here.

-- :star: **And one thing that you need to abide by with hooks, all hooks begin with `use`**.
-Use state, use effect, use callback, use memo, all that stuff, all hooks begin with use.
-Even the ones like custom hooks, we're going to make a custom hook [COUGH] excuse me.
+- :star: **And one thing that you need to abide by with hooks, all hooks begin with `use`**. `useState`, `useEffect`, `useCallback`, `useMemo`, all that stuff, all hooks begin with `use`.
+Even the ones like custom hooks.
 We're going to make a custom hook here in just a second.

-But if you see use something, it is a hook.
-So this is how you have stateful logic with React is with these hooks.
-So now at any given time, just to demonstrate to you, I'll just say a console.log('state of location', location).
+But if you see `use`+something, it is a hook. **So this is how you have stateful logic with React is with these hooks**.
+So now at any given time, just to demonstrate to you, I'll just say a c`onsole.log('state of location', location)`.

 Or even better, let's do this.